 Livigno has long been seen as a bargain-basement alternative to Andorra.
 Both are now beaten by the ski resorts in Romania and Bulgaria on price, but have risen to the challenge by upgrading their infrastructure.

 Resort height: 1,820m

-Livigno ski holidays have another priceless asset on their side, too - Livigno is buried deep in the heart of the Alps, in a high, cold, snow-sure valley.
+Livigno ski holidays have another priceless asset on their side, too - Livigno is buried deep in the heart of the Italian Alps, in a high, cold, snow-sure valley.
 It's a little bleak, to be sure, and the wind can be a problem during storms - shutting many of the higher lifts.
 But at least you should have enough of the white stuff!